Itamar-Dalal/pwnable.kr/pwnable.kr/brainfuck/README.md

 08048670      return p_1;
 080485dc  }
 ```
 As you can see, the `[` and `]` are not supported.
 Our goal is to find a bug and exploit it to get a shell.

 ## Analysis
-The vunrability in this program is that there are not boundries in memory, so we can change the pointer `p` to any location we want and read/write to it.
+The vulnerability in this program is that there are no boundaries in memory, so we can change the pointer `p` to any location we want and read/write to it.
-### #1 idea
+### #1 Idea
-My first idea was to overwrite the got (global offset table) so that some function the program use (like `getchar()`) will have the address of a functiion I will create, which will be:
+My first idea was to overwrite the GOT (Global Offset Table) so that some function the program uses (like `getchar()`) will have the address of a function I will create, which will be:
 ```c
 void main(){
   system("/bin/sh");
 }
 ```
-Scince `system` is not in the got, I would need to find the base address of libc, and add to it the `system` offset (by looking in the `so` file).
+Since `system` is not in the GOT, I would need to find the base address of libc and add to it the `system` offset (by looking in the `.so` file).
-To find the base address on libc, I would use brainfuck to move to the got and read the address of some function, and than i would substruct this address with the offset of this function in so `so` file.
+To find the base address of libc, I would use Brainfuck to move to the GOT and read the address of some function, and then subtract this address with the offset of this function in the `.so` file.
-I also used this methond for the string "/bin/sh/".
+I also used this method for the string "/bin/sh".
 So at the end, my function looked like this:
 ```asm
 BITS 32
 section .text